ADirin/OTP1_LectureMaterial/Week 4/Home_Assignment/Calculator.md

 ### PART 1 OF THE TASK: Coverage

+> Important to note that you need to add proper reporting plugins, e.g., JACOCO in POM.XML

 3. **Run Application and Tests:**
    - Launch `Main.java` and verify from the output that there are errors in the implementation.
    - Run the JUnit tests: